rafamrslima/100days-codeup/log.md

 ### Day 79/100
 Crowdfunding web3 project -> today I implemented validation of fields in the Golang api and added CORS policy.
 I also created a basic UI with React to interact with the backend but I faced some problems in the requests.

+### Day 80/100
+Crowdfunding web3 project -> today I implemented a frontend in react that contains a form for the campaign data and connect to metamask wallet in the browser, the frontend sends a request to the api for building a transaction and later it uses metamask for signing and broadcasting the campaign creation confirmation.